A menu into this page is:

 Total Return = (1 + (Percentage Gain / 100)1/years) Annualized (× 100 for percentage)

-((1 + 0.331)1/3 - 1) is 0.10 which × 100 is 10.0% Annualized Return for each of 3 years,
+((1 + 0.331)1/3 - 1) is 0.10 which × 100 is 10.0% Annualized Return for each of 3 years, which becomes very meaningful if each years market gain was in fact very variable.

 ((1.331)1/3 - 1) × 100 = 10.0% Annualized Return.

-But do NOT confuse Annualized rate with Average rate.
-Average rate is not useful for a compounded variable rate result.
-Years of 10%, -10%, 20%, -20%, 30%, -30% computes Not Zero gain, but is instead -13.5% total gain and -2.39% Annualized Return.
+Do NOT confuse Annualized rate with Average rate.
+Average rate is just a sum, does not compound, and is not useful for a market variable rate result.
+Years of 10%, -10%, 20%, -20%, 30%, -30% computes Zero average, but is instead -13.5% total gain and -2.39% Annualized Return.
 (See Average above)

 Caution: Annualized values are not complete nor accurate unless they include whole years of data.